hrani/HillTau/Documentation.md

 	hillTauSchema.json

-We have implemented a prototype read/write of HillTau models into SBML, but this only can represent the structure of the model for examination by SBML editors and pathway illustrators, and is not designed for execution by other SBML simulators.
-In other words, regular SBML simulators would not be able to compute HillTau models, nor would HillTau know what to do with most existing SBML models.
+HillTau has a conversion program **ht2sbml** into SBML, which generates models that are topologically accurate.
+These models can be simulated by several ODE simulators that read SBML.
+The conversion is not perfect because the assumptions in ODE rate models differ from those in HillTau.
+Specifically, ODE solvers don't understand the different *tau* and *tau2* terms in HillTau.
+The resultant models can be examined by SBML editors and pathway illustrators.

 ### Units